Introduction

 Data Collection

 Parent studies were conveyed to the school and sent home with students.
-An introductory letter was incorporated into the survey clarifying the purpose of the examination and the significance of consummation of the overview.
+An introductory letter was incorporated into the survey, clarifying the purpose of the examination and the significance of consummation of the overview.
 Each review was set in an envelope.
-Parents were requested to finish the outline, seal the report in the arrival envelope, and restore the shell to the school inside one week.
+Parents were requested to finish the outline, seal the report in the arrival envelope, and restore the shell to the school within one week.
 An accumulation box was set outside the workplace at each school for parents to reconstruct the complete review.
-The finished and returned overview filled in as proof of informed consent for the parents.
+The finished and returned overview was filled in as proof of informed consent for the parents.

 Table 1: Involvement of People

-Participants(N) Total Surveyed (N) Return Rate %
+Participants(N) | Total Surveyed (N) | Return Rate % | |

-Parents 434 765 63
+Parents | 434 | 765 | 63 |

-Analysis of Research Questions
+Analysis Of Research Questions

-Given state necessities, student to-instructor proportion, and school performance which would influence parents to pick one school over the other?
+Given state necessities, student-to-instructor proportion, and school performance, which would influence parents to pick one school over the other?

 Table 2